Prometheus-Apeiron/The-Abundance-Declaration/README.md

 ## About

+The Abundance Declaration is a vision for reimagining human flourishing through the advancement of new economic and political foundations in this age of increasing abundance.

-The Abundance Declaration argues that humanity has solved scarcity but not distribution.
+The core argument: humanity has solved scarcity but not distribution.
 We have the resources, technology, and knowledge to provide abundance for all; yet artificial scarcity persists through institutional design.

-This document presents a framework for transitioning from scarcity-based to abundance-based systems.

 ---